-VISITING VALLETA (nicknamed Superbissima — Most Proud)
+VISITING VALLETTA (nicknamed Superbissima — Most Proud)

 + Capital of Malta.
 A UNESCO World Heritage Site.
 You’re such a quaint OLD city and essentially Baroque in style and character.
-Survived WWII and rising above the ashes.
+Survived WWII and rising from the ashes.
 Magical Malta I call the island.